 Form 15CA is a declaration filed via the Income Tax portal (with a copy to the bank) that the money transferred is post-tax

-Form 15CB is a certification provided by a CA that the amount being transferred is compliant with all relevant income tax sections (including Section 195 regarding TDS) and any tax paid already (say on interest, capital gains or rent) is DTAA compliant (so that you don’t pay tax twice in your home country on the same income).
+Form 15CB is a certification provided by a CA that the amount being transferred is compliant with all relevant income tax sections (including Section 195 regarding TDS) and any tax paid already (say on interest, capital gains or rent) is DTAA compliant (so that you get a foreign tax credit on the tax paid in India on the income).

 How to transfer money from a resident Indian to an NRE account?